HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/themes_skins/the_module_framework/specify_profiles/themeopt_cust_changepro_default.md

 1. Export the theme.

-    You can export all themes defined for HCL Portal using the following script, or insert the specific theme object ID you want to export:
+    You can export all themes defined for HCL Digital Experience (DX) using the following script, or insert the specific theme object ID you want to export:

     ```
     <?xml version="1.0" encoding="UTF-8"?>